KDE/documentation-develop-kde-org/source/resources/contribute.rst

     Kirigami
     ~~~~~~~~

-    Example code how to use the component with QML and Kirigami.
+    Link to the API and example code how to use the component with QML and
+    Kirigami.

     Qt Widgets
     ~~~~~~~~~~

-    Example code how to use the component with Qt Widgets.
+    Link to the API and example code how to use the component with Qt Widgets.

-    API
-    ~~~

-    Link to KDE and Qt API pages.

 Optional: you can add subsections for desktop and mobile.